jaeyow/fullstack-developer/_posts/2022-07-20-mlops-at-reasonable-scale.md

 ## Summary

 The main disconnect with many new to Data Science and Machine Learning is the difficulty of shipping models to production.
 Many Data Science courses may teach you the basics of the whys and hows of using algorithms and model building, however, throw you to the wolves with deployment and scalability.
-With Metaflow it is easy to create ML pipelines for development when you're working locally, and when it is time to push it to production, there will be minimal work involved in moving that workload on the AWS cloud.
+With Metaflow, it is easy to create ML pipelines for development when you're working on your laptop, and when it is time to push it to production, there will be minimal work involved in moving that workload on the AWS cloud.

-We saw how easy it was to create a workflow that performs feature engineering, model training and testing in parallel, and easily integrate 3rd party tools.
+The example project shows that it was easy to create a workflow that performs feature engineering, model training and testing in parallel, and easily integrate 3rd party tools.
 This is only the tip of the iceberg, it really does enable one to have the ability to do ML using the open stack, 3rd party SAAS offerings, many free tools, and do ML at par with the big boys.

 ## Resources
 - [MLOps at Reasonable Scale](https://www.youtube.com/watch?v=Ndxpo4PeEms){:target="_blank"}